PBJ Workbench

 PBJ Workbench setup: Python installation

-PBJ Runtimes need to have Python installed, even if the Runtime is intended to run another kernel in Cloudera Machine Learning, for example, R. The minimum Python version supported is 3.7.
+PBJ Runtimes need to have Python installed, even if the Runtime is intended to run another kernel in Cloudera AI, for example, R. The minimum Python version supported is 3.7.
 Python can be installed from the base image’s package manager or compiled by the user.

 The minimal requirements that must be satisfied by a custom PBJ Runtime image include: